KennyLv/WebPrintTest/README.md

 **Second way**
   * creat a hiden iframe
-  * copy the html to new iframe and set print style
+  * copy selected html of print area and set to new iframe's body
+  * set print style in new iframe
-  * foucus on new iframe and print.
+  * foucus on new iframe and print
   * remove this iframe

 **Second way - Known issues:**